What Dogs Come From Tibet? All About Tibetan Dog Breeds

 Tibetan Terrier

-The Tibetan Terrier is a medium-sized breed of dog that originated from Tibet.
+The Tibetan Terrier is a medium-sized dog breed that originated in Tibet.
 Despite the name terrier used in its name, it is not a terrier breed.

 Tibetan Terriers originated from European travelers who traveled to Tibet and saw the dog.
 They felt the dog resembled what they knew as a terrier, so they called it a Tibetan Terrier.

 The actual Tibetan name for the breed is Tsang Apso, which roughly translates to “shaggy, bearded (apso) or dog.
-Some other western travelers referred to the dog as Dokhi Apso, meaning a dog who lives mainly outdoors.
+Some other Western travelers called the dog Dokhi Apso, meaning a dog who lives mainly outdoors.

 Like many Tibetan dogs, the Tibetan Terrier has a legend.
 Their owners kept the dogs as good luck charms, mascots, watchdogs, herding dogs, and companions.
 The herders also used Tibetan Terriers to retrieve any articles that may have been lost or fallen down the mountainside.